symfony/symfony-docs/components/console/events.rst

 command.

-Whenever an exception is thrown by a command, the ``ConsoleEvents::EXCEPTION`` command is dispatched.
+Whenever an exception is thrown by a command, the ``ConsoleEvents::EXCEPTION`` event is dispatched.
 A listener can wrap or change the exception or do anything useful before the exception is thrown by the application.

 Listeners receive a